zsoterr/kubernetes-ai-examples/project-k8s-kubectl-ai_GUI/README.md

-# project-k8s-kubectl
+# project-k8s-kubectl-ai_GUI
 Increase kubectl's  efficiently with AI capabilities

 ## What is it and why?
-In this project, I will show you how to use capabilites of AI with kubectl in linux CLI, through a real-world examples.
+In this project, I will show you how to use capabilites of AI with kubectl-ai on linux, through a real-world examples.
 The goal is to:
--  provide you with practical examples if you are interested in Kubernetes cluster management from CLI with AI integration,
+-  provide you with practical examples if you are interested in Kubernetes cluster management with AI integration,
 -  give you with clear instructions on how to set up the environment and how you can use it to further develop it in your own environment
+- how you van use GUI with kubectl-ai binary

 ## Key features
-- Technologies used: `Kubernetes v1.3x`, `Python 3.xx`,
+- Technologies used: `Kubernetes v1.33`, `Python 3`,
-- Architecture: `<NA> …`
+- Architecture: To be determined later.
 - Important files & folders:
   - `main.py` – entry point from Python
   - `index.html` – GUI / web interface